“Don’t wait to sign up. Just go for it.”

 Who would not want to be a part of that?
 You’re exposed to so much from seeing performances, to interacting with other artists and audience members.
 You are part of a community that is hungry for new work that pushes the boundaries of what ballet can be.
 If you have even the slightest interest in volunteering, don’t wait.
 Jump on the opportunity.
 BalletX is a big family and they want you to be a part of what they’re doing.
 No matter what volunteer job you sign up for, it is always appreciated.
 Your investment never goes unnoticed.
 Come be part of a dance family that really cares.
 I promise you’ll enjoy the journey they’re taking.

 Click here to learn more about becoming a BalletX volunteer today.
-Who knows, you may just be assigned to work alongside Super Volunteer, Matt Soojian – thanks Matt for all you do!
+Who knows, you may just be assigned to work alongside Super Volunteer, Matthew Soojian – thanks Matt for all you do!